Filip Turek European Parliament and the Overton Window

 The Romani endorsement and the legitimization of racism

 The case of actor Zdeněk Godla, now a friendly face for those promoting an exclusionary discourse, deserves closer reading.
-Godla is Romani and has spoken publicly about discrimination, yet today he appears supporting a politician who trivialized the attempted murder of a child from his own community.
+Godla is Romani and has spoken publicly about discrimination.
+Yet today he supports a politician who trivialized the attempted murder of a child from his own community—a gesture fitting neatly within the new wave of Czech extremism seeking social acceptance.

-There is no neutrality when racism disguises itself as pragmatism.
-Every time a member of a minority is used to whitewash the image of a movement that has stigmatized it, the cost is borne by the entire community it represents.
+There is no neutrality when racism dresses itself as pragmatism.
+Each time a member of a minority is used to whitewash the image of a movement that has stigmatized it, the cost is borne by the entire community it represents.

 The alliance that betrays its own